Kindly sponsored by

 Tree to 32 m.
 Bark grey; irregular scaling ridges develop in maturity.
 Twigs slender (1.3–2.6 mm thick), initially with tangled stellate indumentum, later glabrous.
 Buds glabrous, with 2 exposed scales.
 Leaves 4–8 × 4–7 cm, orbicular but with a long slender tip and a typically cordate base; lower surface pale green or glaucous, initially with a loose stellate indumentum, and with large persistent tufts of reddish hair under the vein axils; teeth with prominent mucronate tips 0.4–1.2 mm long.
 Floral bracts 4–10 cm × 0.5–1.5 cm, variably stalked.
-Inflorescences drooping, widely branched, with 10-30 flowers on long pedicels.
+Inflorescences drooping, widely branched, with 10–30 flowers on long pedicels.
 Staminodes rarely present.
-Fruit ellipsoid to obovoid, 5–8 mm long, not ribbed; covered in reddish brown indumentum; shell papery and easily crushed.
-(Pigott 2012, Flora of China 2018).
+Fruit ellipsoid to obovoid, 5–8 mm long, not ribbed; covered in reddish-brown indumentum; shell papery and easily crushed.
+(Tang et al. 2007; Pigott 2012).

 Distribution China Heilongjiang, Jilin, Liaoning North Korea South Korea Russia north-east Siberia